Serrano3/portfolio/README.md

 - **800**
   -     Initialize the window width of the torus to this value
 - **-cl**
-  -     Label for the color of the torus of the torus
+  -     Label for the color of the torus
 - **21664283**
   -     Initialize the color of the torus to this value